Checkpoint Docs

 • Custom description text

-• Scope descriptions (human-readable names for each scope)
+• Scope descriptions (human-readable wording for each permission)

 Via the API